open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 	- [ ] Demos
 	- [ ] Software configs/launch/etc
 	- [ ] Tutorial

-Include Nvidia tutorials, configuration pages, and docs in this document for how to learn more / get more inofmration.
+	- [ ] README tutorial link + video + image

 # Lidar-Free, Vision-Based Navigation

-In this tutorial, you'll learn how to harness the power of NVIDIA Jetson platforms and `Isaac ROS <https://developer.nvidia.com/isaac/ros>`_ technologies to implement Vision-based Navigation entirely without the use of Lidars, active depth sensors, or other range-providing modalities.
+In this tutorial, you'll learn how to harness the power of NVIDIA Jetson platforms, `Isaac ROS <https://developer.nvidia.com/isaac/ros>`_, and `Isaac Perceptor <https://developer.nvidia.com/isaac/perceptor>`_ technologies to implement Vision-based Navigation entirely without the use of Lidars, active depth sensors, or other range-providing modalities.
 Instead, we'll rely solely on passive stereo cameras as the extrinsic sensing source to achieve collision avoidance, localization, and mapping — a powerful and cost-effective alternative.

 This tutorial will guide you through the fundamental concepts behind vision-based navigation, explain how to configure and launch a vision-enabled Nav2 stack optimized for NVIDIA hardware, and culminate in a hands-on demonstration of a mobile robot performing autonomous security patrols.